 What you put in your body in the morning determines the course of the rest of your day.

 What you put in your mind in the morning determines the course of the rest of your day, too.

 Even if you’re not a “morning person” your mind is highly receptive in the hours right after you wake up.
-So a healthy mental breakfast goes along way toward how you will deal with the situations that face you throughout your day.
+So a healthy mental breakfast goes a long way toward how you will deal with the situations that face you throughout your day.

 Just a few things to consider—

 - How do you speak to yourself when you wake up?
 “Ugh, I just gotta get through today”?
 “I need a vacation”?
 “Grrr, I hate my job”?
-Try thinking of all of the blessings you have: a roof over your head, a bed of your own, clothes to wear, a family to love and a family that loves you.
+Try thinking instead of all of the blessings you have: a roof over your head, a bed of your own, clothes to wear, a family to love, and a family that loves you.

 The psalmist David had a God-diet each morning, “Let me hear of Your unfailing love each morning, for I am trusting You.
-Show me where to walk, for I give myself to You” (Psalm 143:8, Living Bible).
+Show me where to walk, for I give myself to You” (Psalm 143:8, The Living Bible).

 Jesus had a healthy mental breakfast, too: “Very early in the morning, while it was still dark, Jesus got up, left the house and went off to a solitary place, where He prayed” (Mark 1:35).